goedgeai/dropt-cli/README.md

   Run "droptctl CMD -h" to learn more about a specific command.
   ```
-- While there are default values for DrOpt server address and project config file,
+- While there are default values for Dr.Opt server address and project config file,
   it suffices to pass only the __user token__ to `droptctl` in most cases.
 - For example, simply run the following command to start a new DrOpt project:
   ```console